 An ongoing risk which the Bank has been monitoring and mitigating is the risk arising from phasing out of LIBOR and transition to alternate reference rates.
 The Bank has constituted a working group to ascertain the Bank's approach to manage risks arising from phasing out of LIBOR.
-The Bank has upgraded its internal systems to offer products linked to new Risk Free Rates (RFRs), the Bank has completed transition of all non USD LIBOR linked exposures to RFRs except for one case which was transitioned to synthetic LIBOR and cases where the next interest reset date is due in next financial year (FY 2023).
-The Bank has ceased issuance of new products linked to LIBOR.
-For details refer note 41.
+The Bank has upgraded its internal systems to offer products linked to new Risk Free Rates (RFRs), the Bank has completed transition of all non USD LIBOR linked exposures to RFRs and has ceased issuance of new products linked to LIBOR.
+The Bank has identified all its USD LIBOR linked exposures in the loan portfolio and has communicated transition options to its clients and transition process has already begun.
+The Bank endeavors to complete this process by June 30,2023.
+The Bank has transitioned all its USD LIBOR linked derivative expoures to the alternate risk free rates except for one deal where the last reset is due in June 2023.

 The Bank monitors the regulatory landscape and steps being taken by the industry on 'Climate Change' and 'Environmental Social & Governance (ESG)' aspects.
-The Bank of England (BoE) has included management of financial risks arising from climate change as one of the areas of priorities for 2022.
+The Bank of England (BoE) has included management of financial risks arising from climate change as one of the areas of priorities for 2023.
 The Bank is also aware of its constructive obligation towards the UK government's objective of achieving net-zero by 2050.
 Various initiatives taken by the Bank in this area are provided in the section on Environment, Social and Governance Initiatives.
 The Bank is working to enhance its approach for the assessment of available and required data for the management of climate related risks.